coderefinery/installation/content/git-in-terminal.md

         installed Git).
 You don't need to change anything in the Information, location, components, and start menu screens.
     2.  **From the dropdown menu select an editor**:
-	    - If you use VSCode: Select that from the list.
-You must have VSCode installed already.
+	    - If you use VS Code: Select that from the list.
+You must have VS Code installed already.
 	    - If you don't know what else to do: "Use the Nano editor by default" (NOTE: you will need to scroll <emph>up</emph> to find it) and click on "Next".**